EwenCheung/SC2002-BTO-Management-System/REPORT.md

 ## Detailed UML Sequence Diagram

-[INSERT SEQUENCE DIAGRAM IMAGE HERE]
+[ VIEW SEQUENCE DIAGRAM PDF FROM THE /Submissions ]

 The UML Sequence Diagram illustrates the flow of the HDB Officer's role in applying for a BTO and registering to handle a project: